 If you are not ready for a 'more melody notes' type version, then, to the extent that you are able to, try to add some filler notes to a 'few melody notes' version.

-Even for the 'more melody notes' versions, filler notes should be added in at least some spots so as to avoid playing half notes.
+Even for the 'more melody notes' versions, it is desirable to add filler notes in at least some spots so as to avoid playing half notes.
 Whenever you play a half note (or a note or even longer duration) in a break, you are decreasing your degree of control over the tempo and feel of the tune at that point.

 I have not included 'more melody notes' tabs for banjo, since that would take us well beyond Scruggs-style and traditional Clawhammer banjo into the realm of Melodic and Single-string style playing.
 If you are a three-finger style player, fill in the blanks with the Scruggs-style picking patterns you know how to play when these are feasible to use around the melody.
 If you are a clawhammer player, fill in the blanks with 'bum-ditty' figures and - if this is part of your playing - a few rhythmic drop-thumb figures here and there when they fit.

-21 songs were played at last night's jam: 18 from the main list, and 3 from the additional songs list:
+18 songs were played at last night's jam: 13 from the main list, 4 from the additional songs list, and 1 that is on neither list:

 Beautiful Brown Eyes - G